 Then if payable minerals are discovered – mining leases are negotiated to develop same and royalty payments are made back to the State.
 That is the basic system the great majority of nations use to develop their mineral resources.

 I have been looking at the BoM’s new iteration of adjusted Australian temperature data – ACORN SAT.
-Taking a look at the pdf report 049 “Techniques involved in developing the Australian Climate Observations Reference Network – Surface Air Temperature (ACORN-SAT) dataset” p 86 of 104 Table 8 – Urban classification of ACORN-SAT locations. – we […]
+Taking a look at the pdf report 049 “Techniques involved in developing the Australian Climate Observations Reference Network – Surface Air Temperature (ACORN-SAT) dataset”

 In not even two weeks the sentiment in the South Australian Government has changed from